Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/clippy-and-fmt.md

 Clippy and Fmt
 ==============

-The Rust ecosystem has a wealth of tools that support us when writing Rust but two of the most important ship with the default tool suite.
+The Rust ecosystem has a wealth of tools that support us when writing Rust but there are two important tools I want to cover at this point:

 - `rustfmt` - Pronounced Rust Format, helps us keep our code styles consistent, so that its easy to share your code or read and learn from someone else's.